MeganHeinzl/php-login/README.txt

-A very rudimentary PHP log in system
+A very rudimentary PHP log in system created by Megan Heinzl